Thy word is very pure: therefore thy servant loveth it.

 Sir David Dalrymple further explored this topic and concluded that even if we had no copies of the New Testament, we could piece back together all but eleven verses of it from these quotes, all taken from a period of time no later than the third century.9 Just from two of the fathers living till 220 AD, Clement of Alexandria and Tertullian, we have 9,400 quotations.
 By 235 AD we have 1,300 more from Hippolytus.
 Nineteen years more brings us to the time of Origen, who added another whopping 18,000 quotations!
 Cyprian died just a brief four years later, leaving another 1,030 quotations.10 Prior to the council of Nicea, (AD 325), we have some 32,000 quotations of scripture from the writings of Christians.11 If we include all the early church fathers, that number reaches to more than a staggering 86,400!12

 We have said that the second great test of an historiography is the time span between the original writing and the date of the manuscripts that we have.
-The time span is shorter in the case of the New Testament than in any other document of antiquity.
+In the case of the New Testament, the time span is amazingly short.

 A.T.
 Robinson was a scholar who set out to prove that the New Testament was written in the late first to early second century.
 After examining the evidence, he radically changed his mind.
 He went on to write a book called “Redating the New Testament,” in which he argued that the New Testament, in its entirety, was written before the destruction of Jerusalem in 70 AD, only fourty years after Christ’s death.13